Tobacco is Changing: Understand Tobacco's Tactics

 Marketing that targets youth

 Want to know where millions of tobacco marketing dollars go?
 Visit your neighborhood gas station or corner store.
-Whether they’re placing products on kid-level shelves and counters, slashing prices on addictive menthol products in communities of color, or advertising near schools, tobacco companies are manipulating the retail environments young people visit most.
+Whether they’re placing products on kid-level shelves and counters, slashing prices on addictive menthol products in certain communities, or advertising near schools, tobacco companies impact the retail environments young people visit most.

 Four teens watching a cell phone